 We are not, of course, advocating total abandonment of limit setting and rewards/punishments.
 They have their place, especially where dangerous behaviour is concerned.
 However, presuming it is safe to do so, it is important that everything happens in a particular order i.e. deal with the child’s emotions first, then deal with the behaviour (including consequences if necessary).
 This is because it is neurologically impossible for a young child to be logical or reasonable until their emotional brain has been taken care of.

-So, this New Year, remember the importance of giving love and empathy for a child’s emotional experiences.
+Current world events have caused all of us some degree of anxiety and fear, and this is likely to be exacerbated in children who may not be able to process what's happening so easily.
+So, more than ever, we need to remember the importance of giving love and empathy for a child’s emotional experiences.
 Think of yourself, and how nice it would have been if somebody had sat on the Love Step with you when you’d made mistakes in the past.

 The Whole Brain Child by D.J.
 Siegel and T. Payne Bryson